What are we trying to achieve at SpiritFire?

 We would love to have you participate in the creation of the festival space!
 There is opportunity to deepen your part in the gathering in the following areas:

-- Affinity Groups – read about them in the Opportunities page and if you want to lead one, let us know.
+- Affinity Groups – read about them in the Opportunities page and if you want to participate, simply join up with the group during its first meeting or speak ahead of time with the organizer.
+If you have an idea to lead one, let us know.

-- Creating sacred spaces around the festival site.
+- Creating spontaneous sacred spaces around the festival site.

 - Help with directing parking, assisting teachers for their workshop set-up, striking our circle after the gathering, etc.